HDFC Group History & Major Events

-In February 2000, Times Bank Ltd which was owned by Bennett Coleman & Co. got amalgamated with HDFC Bank.
-HDFC Bank in the month of April formed a joint venture of ‘HDFC Ltd’ with ‘Indocean eSecurities Holdings Ltd’ for providing stock broking services to its clients, the JV company came to be known as ‘HDFC Securities Ltd’.
+In February 2000, Times Bank Ltd owned by Bennett Coleman & Co. amalgamated with HDFC Bank.
+HDFC Bank in the month of April formed a joint venture of ‘HDFC Ltd’ with ‘Indocean eSecurities Holdings Ltd’ for providing stock broking services to its clients.
+The JV company was ‘HDFC Securities Ltd’.

 Moving ahead in June 2000, HDFC acquired the entire stake in ‘Hometrust Housing Finance Company Ltd’ which was a subsidiary of Gujarat Ambuja Cement Ltd for Rs 50.01 crores.
 Also, it acquired 26% stake in ‘GRUH Finance’ from Gujarat Ambuja Cement Ltd for Rs 9.99 crores where it already held 28% stake, thus, taking its total stake in GRUH Finance to 54%.

-In the year 2000 a joint venture was formed with Mahindra & Mahindra group which was named as ‘propertymartindia.com’ for providing real estate services; while another JV was formed between HDFC & TCS known as ‘Intelenet Global Services Ltd’ for IT-enabled services.
+In the year 2000, HDFC formed a joint venture with Mahindra & Mahindra group as ‘propertymartindia.com’ for providing real estate services; while another JV formed between HDFC & TCS known as ‘Intelenet Global Services Ltd’ for IT-enabled services.
 HDFC signed a JV with ‘Standard Life Investments’ for promoting HDFC Mutual Fund.

 In the year 2001 HDFC in association with State Bank of India, Dun & Bradstreet and Trans Union International Inc. (TU) promoted Credit Information Bureau (India) Ltd.